oriolakolawole/lotsizeCal/README.md

 **Features:**
 - Instant lot-size calculation based on the input amount, risk percentage, and stop-loss.
-- Periodically updated exchange rate integration via `exchangeRates.jsonv and `update_rates.py`.
+- Periodically updated exchange rate integration via `exchangeRates.json` and `update_rates.py`.
 - Web frontend interface (`index.html`, `script.js`, `style.css`) for quick access from any browser.
 - Python backend script (`update_rates.py`) to fetch (from an API) and update exchange rates.